-The average response time for an emergency call in the Fire Protection District was 5 minutes 52 seconds.
+The average response time for an emergency call in the Fire Protection District was 6 minutes 37 seconds.
 This is the time from the initial page until the arrival of the first unit, -- the Duty Officer in most cases.
 This time varies slightly depending on the location of the incidents responded to.
-The muster time for a crew to respond to the fire hall, crew the apparatus, and begin a response is an average of 6 minutes 43 seconds.
+The muster time for a crew to respond to the fire hall, crew the apparatus, and begin a response is an average of 6 minutes 09 seconds.
 The driving time to an incident is totally dependant on its location.
+On average, driving time to an incident is 2 minutes 32 seconds (based on average driving time of

+Engine).
 The only variable in the driving time is the traffic or weather conditions.
 These times are consistent with past years and seem to be acceptable for the type of operations that the department is currently able to provide.